 - 1 Choose the Settings→Emulator Config→Memory Map...
-(ALT, S, E, M) command. - 2 Specify the starting address in the Start text box. - 3 Specify the end address in the End text box. - 4 If necessary, select the function code from the Function Code drop-down list. - 5 Select the memory type in the Type option box. - 6 Select or deselect the Dual Ported Ram option. - 7 Select or deselect the Target Completes Bus Cycles (DSACK) option. - 8 Choose the Apply button. - 9 Repeat steps 2 through 8 for each range to be mapped. - 10 Choose the Close button to exit the Memory Map dialog box.
+(ALT, S, E, M) command. - 2 Specify the starting address in the Start text box. - 3 Specify the end address in the End text box. - 4 Select the memory type in the Type option box. - 5 Select or deselect the Dual Ported Ram option. - 6 Select or deselect the Cache Inhibit option. - 7 Select or deselect the Target Completes Bus Cycles option. - 8 Choose the Apply button. - 9 Repeat steps 2 through 8 for each range to be mapped. - 10 Choose the Close button to exit the Memory Map dialog box.